Wahrenha/ISC-Zelda-Assembly/README.md

 # Zelda RISC-V Assembly Game 🛡️⚔️

-An action-adventure game heavily inspired by *The Legend of Zelda*, built entirely from scratch in **RISC-V Assembly (RV32IMF)**.
-The project was developed as part of the Computer Architecture coursework at the University of Brasília (UnB).
-It showcases low-level system design, direct bitmap memory mapping, double-buffered visual rendering, and parallel MIDI multi-track audio playback.
+An action-adventure game heavily inspired by *The Legend of Zelda*, built entirely from scratch in **RISC-V Assembly (32 bits)**.
+The project includes graphic rendering through direct bitmap memory mapping that show four different scenaries, full 2D movement with collision detection, implemented using MMIO (Memory-Mapped I/O) keyboard polling, 2 different enemies with particular attacking mechanics, store and inventory systems, a Head-up display (HUD) showing the character's information, a puzzle and parallel MIDI multi-track soundtrack and sound effects.

 ---

+## 👥 Collaborators
+This project was developed in collaboration with [Ph-567](https://github.com/Ph-567) and [vitor11-a](https://github.com/vitor11-a).

+---

 ## ⚙️ How the Project Works

-* **Graphics & Anti-Ghosting (Rastro):** The game utilizes double buffering (swapping between Frame 0 and Frame 1) to prevent screen tearing.
+* **Graphics & Anti-Ghosting:** The game utilizes double buffering (swapping between Frame 0 and Frame 1) to prevent screen tearing.
 To completely eliminate visual artifacts and trailing pixels ("ghosting"), the system maintains separate historical coordinates for the player and active projectiles (`LAST_POS_FRAME_0` and `LAST_POS_FRAME_1`).
 This ensures that as objects move, their exact previous positions are cleanly erased with background tiles on the correct frame buffer before drawing their new positions.
 * **Movement & Grid-Based Collisions:** Real-time keyboard input is processed through memory-mapped I/O (polling the keyboard controller).
-Link's coordinates are scaled down and compared against a 20x15 grid layout matrix (`mapa1_colisao`, `mapa2_colisao`, etc.) to verify terrain walkability before updating the player's coordinate.
-Stepping on specific threshold cells triggers map transition pointers via a custom `PORTAL_TABLE` configuration.
+Link's coordinates are scaled down and compared against a 20x15 grid layout matrix (`mapa1_colisao`, `mapa2_colisao`, etc.) to verify terrain walkability and possible obstacles before updating the player's coordinate.
+Stepping on specific paths triggers map transition pointers that change the scenary via a custom `PORTAL_TABLE` configuration that works as a struct to group the informations about each portal, such as which maps they link, the position where the player spawns, and which tile sprite is used for the anti-ghosting system.
 * **Dynamic Dual-Track MIDI Audio:** The game features a full background soundtrack playing *Zelda's Lullaby*.
 It operates with independent real-time timers (`PROXIMA_NOTA_HARPA_TEMPO` and `PROXIMA_NOTA_OCARINA_TEMPO`).
 This allows the MIDI controller to dynamically process and play the main melody (Ocarina, instrument 79) and the accompaniment (Harp, instrument 46) concurrently without blocking the game's execution loops.
+* **Inventory and HUD:** The game tracks the inventory through flags that indicate if the character has aquired the given item (`HAS_SWORD`, `HAS_KEY` and `HAS_SHIELD`), along with the quantity of **Rupies** and **Hearts**, and displays the full inventory and the player's health in the Head-up Display that fills the upper section of the screen at all times.
 * **Combat, Shops, & Puzzles:**
-  * **Attacking:** Pressing the attack key displays an active sword sprite oriented to Link's direction for 15 frames, during which player movement is locked.
+  * **Attacking:** At the start of the game, link cannot attack, as he does not have any weapons.
+A sword is avaiable in the first scenary, and upon approaching it, link picks it up.
+After aquiring the sword, pressing the attack key `J` displays an active sword sprite oriented to Link's direction for 15 frames, during which player movement is locked.
+Link's attack is a hit-kill for both enemies.
+  * **Shield:** The player can buy a shield in the Dungeon Shop.
+The shield works as an extra life, and can protect the player against one attack from an enemy, after which it breaks and cannot be used again.
-  * **Dungeon Shop:** Players can purchase consumable items (Hearts, Shield, Key) using collected rupees, triggering audio feedback and updating the HUD's 7-segment custom numeric display.
+  * **Dungeon Shop:** The player can purchase consumable items (Hearts, Shield, Key) using collected rupies, triggering audio feedback and updating the HUD's 7-segment custom numeric display.
+The hearts can be bought to heal the player's health by one, and the key is necessary for the end of the game.
-  * **Interactive Puzzle:** A locked passage can be cleared by physically striking a crystal switch (`CRISTAL_POS`), which alters the underlying map collision matrices dynamically.
+  * **Interactive Puzzle:** A locked passage can be cleared by attacking a crystal switch (`CRISTAL_POS`), which alters the underlying map collision matrices dynamically, so the player can access the portal and travel to the final scenary.
-* **Enemy AI & Projectile Physics:**
+* **Enemis Movement & Projectile Physics:**
   * **Octorok:** Randomly roams around Map 1, automatically reversing its direction vectors upon hitting a wall or obstacle.
+Octorok damages the player by simply coliding with link's hitbox.
-  * **Moblin:** A stationary enemy that tracks the player's position, dynamically computing a 2D distance vector to shoot stone projectiles targeting Link's coordinates.
+  * **Moblin:** A stationary enemy that tracks the player's position, dynamically computing a distance vector to shoot stones at Link's coordinates.
+* **Win Condition:** To win the game, the player must complete the puzzle to access the final scenary, and beat both enemies to earn enough rupies to buy the key, which unlocks the portal for the final screen.
-* **Hidden Developer Cheats:** The codebase features built-in cheat switches mapped directly to keyboard triggers for debugging purposes (`p` for infinite rupees, `h` for full health, and `k` to spawn the key).
+* **Hidden Developer Cheats:** The codebase features built-in cheat keys for debugging purposes (`p` for infinite rupies, `h` for full health, and `k` to spawn the key).

 ---